Gatwick Express: Operated by Govia Thameslink Railway

 The Department for Transport confirmed prior to the awarding of the new franchise that the Southern franchise would be merged at its conclusion in July 2015 into the proposed Thameslink, Southern and Great Northern franchise.

 In March 2012, the Department for Transport announced that Abellio, FirstGroup, Govia, MTR and Stagecoach had been shortlisted to bid for the new franchise.
 The Invitation to Tender was to have been issued in October 2012, and the successful bidder announced in spring 2013.
 However, in the wake of the InterCity West Coast refranchising process collapsing, the Secretary of State for Transport announced in October 2012 that the process would be put on hold pending the results of a review.

 With the last franchise expiring on 25 July 2015, the South Central franchise merged with the Thameslink Great Northern franchise to create Thameslink, Southern and Great Northern.
-This is operated by Govia Thameslink Railway, which is also owned by Southern's parent company, Govia.
+This was operated by Govia Thameslink Railway, which was also owned by Southern's parent company, Govia.
 The Gatwick Express brand identity has been retained.
 Oyster cards and contactless payment cards have been accepted for travel between London Victoria and Gatwick Airport since January 2016.